 Do you have what it takes to be an executive?

-Few people are born leaders, but leadership can also be learned.
+Few people are born leaders, but luckily leadership can be learned.
 Regardless, there are still important basic requirements you must already bring with you.
 Why?
 Unlike your employees, whose competence lies in their expertise, you need specific social skills as an aspiring executive.
 From now on, you will focus on leadership tasks and other tasks that you will delegate to your co-workers.
 Here you will find the properties that executives need:

 - Respect and trust of employees